kristoferlund/ic-use-actor/MIGRATION.md

 ### 2. Removed Error Handling Utilities

-The following error handling utilities have been removed:
+The following error handling utilities have been removed since they are no longer needed and don't work with v3 of the `@dfinity/x` libraries:
 - `AgentHTTPResponseError`
 - `isAgentHTTPResponseError`
 - `isIdentityExpiredError`